Replies to Accusations

 I'm told that Hillyard's web site claims that in June 1998, he won "significant damages" in a civil suit (presumably one related to this case), but that as of June 1999 none of the money had been collected because "parties" (the defendant or defendants?) filed for bankruptcy.
 If that is the case, why doesn't he name the defendant, or the court in which the suit was filed, or at least give more specific dates?

 I also have an email that was forwarded to me by its original recipient.
-It certainly appears to be from Hillyard—it was sent from his current ISP, total-web.net, using an email address of email@example.com.
+It certainly appears to be from Hillyard—it was sent from his current ISP, total-web.net, using an email address of firstname.lastname@example.org.
 In the body of the email it says it's from Kay Hillyard (I honestly doubt that part), and claims that Hillyard "won a 6 figure judgement" when he "went through the court case with the wacko woman."
-Since the email quotes a message from the recipient in which she was referring people to my web site, the implication is that I'm the "wacko woman" from whom Hillyard wont a judgement—which isn't true.
+Since the email quotes a message from the recipient in which she was referring people to my web site, the implication is that I'm the "wacko woman" from whom Hillyard won a judgement—which isn't true.
 I've received other reports from people saying that Hillyard has frequently made similar claims on various web-based discussion boards.
 Yes, that's libel.

 I'm not aware of any communication from any lawyer or in regard to any legal action sent to MindSpring, Unsolved Mysteries, NBC or the other MindSpring user Hillyard claimed to be suing.
 I certainly haven't received any such communications.
 His threats of legal action are, therefore, increasingly ludicrous.
 If, however, he has all this "evidence" he claims to have that I have stalked/harassed him, like telephone trace records, traced forged posts, witnesses who say I've driven by his house—I will be happy to answer his charges in court.
 Those would, however, be criminal charges, and if he had that evidence he would have already taken it to the police and gotten a warrant for my arrest (he couldn't even get telephone company trace records without having filed a police report—which he hasn't done).
 The fact that he has not contacted the police, and therefore he has filed no police reports and he has gotten no warrants for my arrest proves that he is, again, lying—no matter whose name he's using when he makes those claims.

 Hillyard/Dick Coward previously referred to me as a "basket case."
-His reasoning here is that I've stated (several times, quite openly) that I was sexually abused as a child; that I've been treated for depression and post-traumatic stress disorder (PTSD); that I attempted suicide in 1988 (yes, thirteen years ago); that I've been married three times; and that I dropped out of college in order to get married.
+His reasoning here is that I've stated (several times, quite openly) that I was sexually abused as a child; that I've been treated for depression and post-traumatic stress disorder (PTSD); that I attempted suicide in 1988; that I've been married three times; and that I dropped out of college in order to get married.
 Oh yes—he also claims that being willing to reword web pages for greater clarity, or to correct mistakes, is a sign of instability (hmm—where I come from, that's called "being responsible.")
 He even made statements to the effect that moving due to the threats we received is an additional sign of "instability," and claiming that there's no evidence we've ever been stalked.

 A recent suicide attempt would, certainly, be cause for concern.
 One in 1988, though, isn't exactly evidence that I am, today, suicidal (I'm not).
 While I'll always be a survivor of sexual abuse, it isn't something that I chose, and it isn't something that defines or controls me—and it isn't something I'll hide.
 I'm no more ashamed of my mental health history than I am of having had a C-section because my daughter presented as a breech birth—it's simply a fact, neither positive or negative.
 I speak openly of it as an important part of my history and in hopes that my experiences may benefit someone else.